 (1) The basis for protection of IGO acronyms should not be founded in trademark law, as IGOs are created by governments under international law and are in an objectively different category of rights-holders;

-In fact, after consulting with a legal expert in this area, the WG found that many IGOs have trademarked their organizational names and acronyms and have successfully utilized the UDRP.
+In fact, after consulting with a legal expert in this area, the WG found that many IGOs have already trademarked their organizational names and acronyms and have successfully utilized the UDRP.
 Further, and more relevant, Article 6ter of the Paris Convention provides IGOs with protection of their names and acronyms within the trademark law systems of all Convention signatories, as well as all members of the World Trade Organization, with such protection available through a simple registration procedure with WIPO.
-Therefore, contrary to the statement quoted above, the basis for IGO acronym protections has already been linked to trademark law.
+Therefore, contrary to the statement quoted above, while Article 6ter is not trademark law specifically, the basis for global IGO acronym protections has already been linked to trademark law protections in all nations that are signatories to the Paris Convention or members of the World Trade Organization.
 This will be further documented in the WG’s initial report.

 Clearly, this and other matters considered by the WG will be more fully discussed in Hyderabad.
-The WG looks forward to discussing its draft recommendations, and encourages the community (particularly, interested IGO representatives and members of the GAC) to attend these discussions, and to contribute to public comments upon publication of the WG’s initial report.
+The WG looks forward to discussing its draft recommendations, and encourages the community (particularly, interested IGO representatives and members of the GAC) to participate in these discussions, and to contribute to public comments upon publication of the WG’s initial report.
+The WG is of the opinion that the recommendations contained in its draft report will actually provide broader protections for IGO names and acronyms in the DNS while being more consistent with consensus views on relevant law.

 We finally note here the second recommended next step in the small group proposal: